developmentseed/videomap.earth/README.md

-  --end TEXT        End date for video in YYYY-MM-DD  [required] --height INTEGER  How many tiles to include in Y direction --width INTEGER   How many tiles to include in X direction --help            Show this message and exit.
+  --end TEXT        End date for video in YYYY-MM-DD  [required] --height INTEGER  How many tiles to include in Y direction --width INTEGER   How many tiles to include in X direction --interval TEXT   Time interval to use for compositing imagery.
+Defaults to
+                    14D.
+This will be passed to the `resample` function on the time dimension from xarray.
+See https://docs.xarray.dev/en
+                    /stable/generated/xarray.DataArray.resample.html
+  --help            Show this message and exit.
 ```